Skip to content

 Tools

-• SETLOCAL, setting local variables for a given session e.g. returned table limits
+• SETLOCAL: Sets local variables for a given session, e.g: returned table limits

 SHOW